bberliner/openc2-json-schema/README.md

 This will download gradle, if necessary, compile and install the project, then run the command-line `validate` command.

-By default, the `validate` command will validate an OpenC2 Command object, but you canchoose to validate an OpenC2 Response object by using thing `-r` option:
+By default, the `validate` command will validate an OpenC2 Command object, but you can choose to validate an OpenC2 Response object by using thing `-r` option:

 ```bash
 $ ./validate -r <path/to/your/response>.json
 ```

-The two previous examples use the compiled-in versions of the JSON-Schema specific to an OpenC2 Command or Response, but you can choose to supply your own JSON-Schema along with the validation by using the `-s` option:
+The two previous examples use the compiled-in versions of the JSON-Schema specific to an OpenC2 Command or Response, but you can choose to supply your own JSON-Schema by specifying the `-s` option:

 ```bash
 $ ./validate -s <path/to/your/schema>.json <path/to/your/whatever>.json
 ```

-As such, this command-line can be used to validate any generic JSON file using your custom JSON-Schema.
+As such, this command-line tool can be used to validate any generic JSON file using your custom JSON-Schema.

 Adding the `-q` option will reduce the amount of output to a minimum and result in the number of failed files being returned as the exit status (handy for use in scripts):